google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 ### Use media queries for conditional image loading or art direction

-Media queries not only affect the page layout, but can also be used to conditionally load images or to provide art direction depending on the viewport width.
+Media queries not only affect the page layout; you can also use them to conditionally load images or to provide art direction depending on the viewport width.

-For example in the sample below, on smaller screens, only `small.png` is downloaded and applied to the content `div`, while on larger screens, `background-image: url(body.png)` is applied to the body and `background-image: url(large.png)` is applied to the content `div`.
+For example, in the sample below, on smaller screens only `small.png` is downloaded and applied to the content `div`, while on larger screens `background-image: url(body.png)` is applied to the body and `background-image: url(large.png)` is applied to the content `div`.